Why Good Grant Writing Is Like Good Journalism

-My seven-year-old daughter can be very shy.
-You might not think so, because she is smart and articulate, gregarious, and a natural leader — but it’s true.
-Saying “Hello” can be particularly difficult for her, even — sometimes especially! — with the people she loves most: her parents, grandparents, and close friends.
+When my oldest daughter (now ten) was younger, she could be very shy.
+You might not have thought so, because even then she was smart and articulate, gregarious, and a natural leader — but it’s true.
+Even saying “Hello” could be particularly difficult for her, even — and sometimes especially — with the people she loves most: her parents, grandparents, and close friends.

 At first this was hard for me to understand.
 I thought she was just being impolite, and I’m ashamed to admit that sometimes I was impatient with her for it.
 But then a co-worker, after hanging out with my daughter for the sixth or seventh time, gave me a gift.
 He gave me a metaphor.
 He said, “Your daughter is like a cat.
 If you approach her straight on, her instinct is to scamper away.
 But if you let it happen in her time, she settles in, and then she is very outgoing.”

-My co-worker’s metaphor has been a huge blessing to me.
-While I obviously don’t treat my daughter like an actual cat, that description of her has made me more perceptive of her moods and movements.
-It has helped me create a space that is more comfortable for her.
-It has also made me more patient.
+My co-worker’s metaphor ended up being a huge blessing to me.
+While I obviously didn’t treat my daughter like an actual cat, that description of her made me more perceptive of her moods and movements.
+It helped me create a space that is more comfortable for her.
+It also made me more patient.
 No exaggeration, the first thing I want to do when I see my daughter in the morning is swoop in, lift her off the ground, and wrap her in a giant bear hug.
 And there are still some mornings when I do that.
 But most days, I say “Good morning” in gentler, quieter ways.
 I let her arrive in the Moment, trusting that five minutes later she’s going to be ready for that big hug.

 This experience with my daughter inclines me to agree with Spanish philosopher José Ortega y Gasset, who speculated that metaphor was “the most fertile power possessed by man.”
 And to agree with science-fiction writer Orson Scott Card, who said, “Metaphors have a way of holding the most truth in the least space.”